wellcomecollection/docs/rfcs/029-work_state_modelling/README.md

   case class Unidentifiable() extends Minted with Unminted }

 /** Work contains the work itself.
-It is parameterised by it's state, meaning
+It is parameterised by its state, meaning
   * the same type of Work can be in a number of possible states depending on
   * where in the pipeline it is.
 This allows us to easily add new types of work
   * (such as if Collection is decided to be a separate type to StandardWork),